Wolfe Tone: Early life

-Tone was born on 20 June 1763.
+Tone (who pronounced his first name as "Tibbald" rather than the modern "Thee-uh-bawld") was born on 20 June 1763.
 His father, Peter Tone, was a prosperous coach-maker who had a farm near Sallins, County Kildare and was a member of the established Anglican church.
 Although records are absent, he is said to have been the descendant of a Cromwellian soldier ("the first Tone to settle in Ireland") and of French Huguenot refugees.
 His mother, Margaret Lamport, the daughter of a sea captain in the West India trade, was a Catholic.
 According to Tone's early biographer, R.R.
 Madden, she converted to her husband's church only when Tone was already eight years old.
 Tone, nonetheless, was baptised a Protestant, with the name Theobald Wolfe in honour of his godfather, Theobald Wolfe of Blackhall, County Kildare, a first cousin of Arthur Wolfe, 1st Viscount Kilwarden.

-In 1783, Tone found work as a tutor to Anthony and Robert, younger half-brothers of Richard Martin, a Patriot member of the Irish Parliament for Jamestown, County Leitrim.
+In 1783, Tone found work as a tutor in the home of Richard Martin, a Patriot member of the Irish Parliament for Jamestown, County Leitrim.
 Tone fell in love with Martin's well-connected wife, Elizabeth Vesey.
 While Tone later wrote that it came to nothing, a Martin biographer suspects that he was the father of the Martins' first child Laetitia born in 1785.

 Tone studied law at Trinity College Dublin, where Kilwarden remembered him as a "sparkling conversationalist and rising talent".
-Tone was active in the College Historical Society, which had a record for honing oratory skills and preparing members for a life in politics.
-He was made a scholar in 1784 and graduated BA in February 1786.
-In 1788, after training in London's Middle Temple, he qualified in Dublin's King's Inns as a barrister, a profession with which he was already disenchanted.
+He was active in the College Historical Society, which had a record for honing oratory skills and preparing members for a life in politics.
+In 1784, he was made a scholar and graduated BA in 1786.
+After training in London's Middle Temple, in 1788 he qualified in Dublin's King's Inns as a barrister, a profession with which he was already disenchanted.

-As a student, Tone had eloped with Martha (Matilda) Witherington, daughter of William and Catherine Witherington (née Fanning) of Dublin.
+As a student, Tone had eloped with Martha (Matilda) Witherington, daughter of a prominent Dublin merchant.
 When they married, he was 22, and Matilda was about 16.
 With the arrival of their first daughter, and his father's bankruptcy denying him an inheritance, he cast about for new employment.
 To British Prime Minister William Pitt, in 1788 he submitted a plan for a Roman-style military colony on Captain Cook's newly reported Sandwich Islands.
 When this elicited no response, he sought enlistment as a soldier in the East India Company but applied too late in the year to be shipped to south Asia.
 Styling himself an "independent Irish Whig", he followed the example of a number of college friends and began reporting on the proceedings of the Irish Parliament and the conduct of the London-appointed Dublin Castle executive.